Meals with locals in Marrakech

 For 4 or more people: €25 per person

-Children under 4: Free.
+Children under 4: free.

 Un groupe de femmes autour d'une table, dégustant un repas chez l'habitant avec pastilla, tajine et couscous.